online-ml/river/docs/content/api.rst

     :toctree: generated/
     :nosignatures:
     :template: class.rst

     KMeans

 **compat**: Compatibility with other libraries
 -----------------------------------------------

 This module contains adapters for making ``creme`` estimators compatible with other libraries, and vice-versa whenever possible.
+The relevant adapters will only be usable if you have installed the necessary library.
+For instance, to use the ``compat.convert_sklearn_to_creme`` function, you have to install scikit-learn.

 .. rubric:: Classes